theputtipong/test_coindragon/README.md

 ## Explain how you would implement a responsive layout in Flutter to support different screen sizes and orientations, including tablets and foldable devices.

-i will use Get lib to handle this case for check is mobile or desktop and use screen size to handle is tablet or foldable under if condition is mobile again
+for case ui support with multi screen i will use Get lib to handle this case for check is mobile or desktop and use screen size to handle is tablet or foldable or phone under if condition is mobile again. for case one screen support i will try to use mediaQuery to check width and height and cal with percen to display widget under column flex or expand widget.

 code example
-final scrWidth = Get.size.width;
-final scrHeight = Get.size.height;

 ---